In an emotional hearing, lawmakers share their own abortion stories

 Rep. Pramila Jayapal (D-WA) talked about how she chose to get an abortion after doctors told her her pregnancy would be a high risk for her and the child.
 “I did not suffer from living in a state that does not allow pregnant people to make these choices.”

-A Texas-based OBGYN, Ingrid Skop, said abortion has almost completely stopped in Texas, and that healthcare providers are confused.
+A Texas-based OBGYN, Dr. Ghazaleh Moayedi, said abortion has almost completely stopped in Texas, and that healthcare providers are confused.

-“My colleagues are asking if they’re still allowed to treat an ectopic pregnancy or a miscarriage,” Skop said.
+“My colleagues are asking if they’re still allowed to treat an ectopic pregnancy or a miscarriage,” Moayedi said.
 “They’re worried they will have to delay life-saving care for people who are very sick.”

 They also called on the Senate to pass the Women’s Health Protection Act that was passed in the House last week.
 The bill would guarantee abortion rights granted under Roe v.
 Wade and Planned Parenthood v.
 Casey, and block the enactment of laws, rules, or standards that go against those rights.

-Note: Correction: An earlier version of this article misidentified Dr. Ghazaleh Moayedi.